 After being closed for a few months, MOMA re-opened October 21st, 2019, with 47,000 square feet of new galleries and spaces for performance and events.
 Along with these physical changes, the collection will be shown in new ways.

+We visited a few days after the musuem had reopened.
 Read our article about the "new" MOMA.

 100-screen presentation of homemade movies dating from 1907 to 1991